 There are, however, less genuine ways to gain Twitter followers if you’re looking to go from zero to hero quickly.
 A number of different services exist that allow you to purchase your Twitter followers in bulk.
 I would not personally recommend doing it but if you’re interested in going down this road, here is a review of 5 Twitter Follower Services.

 Are there any tools that can help me manage Twitter?

 Yes… Probably a million of them.
 There are tools like Hootsuite and Buffer that help with posting, scheduling and monitoring your tweets.
-Then there are tools like Tweepi and Unfollowers.com that help with managing your follower database.
+Then there are one tool like Tweepi that help with managing your follower database.
 And finally there are tools like Topsy that help you analyze the Twittersphere.

 How often should I be posting on Twitter?

 As often as you’d like.
 Twitter has an incredibly high tolerance for posts per day.
 The current limit is set at 2,400 tweets per day from any given account so I’d say it is VERY unlikely that you’ll max out.
 That said, there are obviously some best practices to keep in mind while tweeting.
 If you are only going to post 1 – 3 times a day or less, try to time them for high traffic periods.
 For business related tweets, these tend to be from 8:30am – 9:30am, 11:30am – 1pm and 4pm – 5:30pm when people are checking their Twitter feeds the most.
 Posting around these times will help maximize the engagement of your content.

 What should I be posting on Twitter?